Bradley-B/canon/content/posts/sands-of-time.md

 life story and cooking tips - just like always.
 I copy the ingredients to my shopping list -
 <span style="color: red;">not</span> just like always.
 Huh?
 The ingredient list is wrong.
 My heart skips a beat as my stomach drops out.
 Dijon mustard?
 Worcestershire sauce?
 What the fuck is this shit?
-I check the url in horror.
+My panic rises.
+I check the url.
 Is this a different page?
 Am I having a stroke or something?
 The ingredients are different.
 Or were they always this way?
 WAS I MAKING IT WRONG THIS WHOLE TIME OH MY GOD